Looking for things to do in Wilmington, NC? Check out this 24 Hours In Wilmington, NC post for restaurants, activities, and more.

 We’re starting our 24 hours off at breakfast and continuing until the next day.

 If you’re still at the arboretum, head across the street to have lunch at The Salt Works (6301 Oleander Drive).
 It’s a small, unassuming restaurant that has been around for over 30 years.
-It only serves breakfast and lunch, and it only accepts cash, so keep that in mind.
+It only serves breakfast and lunch, and it only accepts cash, so keep that in mind when you go.
 I had a very good grilled cheese there, and the Lima bean soup is great (despite what you may think of Lima bean soup).

 If you already left that portion of Wilmington, check out Jax 5th Avenue Deli & Ale House (5046 New Center Drive).
-It’s an old diner (I like to think of it as an oversized Airstream) that serves really good deli sandwiches and a huge variety of beer.
+It’s an old diner (I like to think of it as an oversized Airstream) that serves really good deli sandwiches with Boars Head coldcuts and a huge variety of beer.
+My favorite part about Jax is that when you sit down, you get pickles.
+Some restaurants give you bread to start; Jax gives you pickles.

 If you’re with kids, we absolutely love the Children’s Museum of Wilmington (116 Orange Street).
 There’s so much for kids to see there (like a teddy bear hospital, a really fun outdoors area, and (our favorite) an amazing fabric tree to climb on).
 We actually go once a year when the museum closes down, opens for ages 21-plus, and hosts Pizza Putt.
 For one night, there’s mini golf, pizza, and beer set up throughout the museum.
 It’s so much fun.

 For the kid in you, you can go bowling at Ten Pin Alley (127 S. College Road).
 We got there every year to celebrate Pete’s birthday.
-It was redone recently.
-Before that, it may have looked familiar to you because HBO filmed Eastbound & Down there.
+Before it’s recent renovations, the bowling alley may have looked familiar to you because HBO filmed Eastbound & Down there.

 Actually, a ton of shows were filmed in Wilmington, so you can put together a walking tour of your favorite shows, especially if you loved One Tree Hill.
 There are a ton of One Tree Hill landmarks in town still.
 And if you loved Dawson’s Creek, you can find a lot of familiar spots as well.

 Front Street Brewery (9 N. Front Street) is the oldest brewery in Wilmington.
-We have a ton now, but only the original gives free brewery tours daily.
-There’s a tour at 3:15 and another at 4:15.
-You’ll learn about the process, then get a chance to try a few samples too.
-If you find a favorite, you can have a pint at the bar and snack on some appetizers.
-Personally, I’m a big fan of their fried pickles and beer nuggets.
-They also sell a mug of bacon … in case you’re a bacon fan.
+There are a dozen breweries in Wilmington, but only the original gives free brewery tours daily.
+There’s a tour at 3:15 pm and another at 4:15 pm.
+You’ll learn about the beer making process, then get a chance to try a few samples.

 If you’re not hungry yet, I have the best coffee shop for you: Bespoke Coffee & Dry Goods (202 Princess Street).
 We love this place.
-It serves great coffee, draft and bottled beer, plus has cookies, pastries, succulents, and some clothig items available for sale too.
+It serves great coffee (Bespoke serves Counter Culture Coffee, which is good to know if you want to replicate your cup of joe at home).
+Bespoke also serves draft and bottled beer, plus has cookies, pastries, succulents, and some clothing items available for sale too.
 I like coffee, but don’t drink beer, and Pete drinks both, so we always dreamed of finding a coffee shop that serves beer.
 Bespoke is exactly that.

 My favorite place to eat downtown is Copper Penny (109 Chestnut Street).
 It’s pub grub done really well.
 I love the French onion soup there.
 Pair it with the spinach salad and you’ll have a happy stomach.